senzing-garage/template-repository/README.md

 ## CHANGELOG.md

-The contents of the [CHANGELOG] are meant to be consumed by users of the repository.
+The contents of the [CHANGELOG.md file] are meant to be consumed by users of the repository.
 As such, they need to know what changes affect them as users.
 In general, changes that do not effect users should not be captured in `CHANGELOG.md`.
 For this reason, automatic generation of `CHANGELOG.md` entries is discouraged.